Here are 11 fascinating Indian traditions and customs

-The namaste is one of the most popular Indian customs and isn't really just restricted to the Indian territory anymore.
+The Namaste is one of the most popular Indian customs and isn't just restricted to the Indian territory anymore.
 You have Barack Obama, who has been seen doing it on various occasions, or you had Ban Ki-mooning, the UN Secretary-General, greeting everyone with a namaste at the Times Square in New York on the first International Yoga Day.
 But, what's the significance?
-The Namaste, or namaskar, or 'namaskaara' is one of the five forms of traditional greetings mentioned in the ancient Hindu scriptures, the Vedas.
-It literally translates to 'I bow to you', and greeting one another with it is a way of saying 'May our minds meet', indicated by the folded palms placed before the chest.
-The word namaha can also be translated as 'na ma' (not mine), to signify the reductions of one's ego in the presence of the other.
+The Namaste, or namaskar, or 'namaskar' is one of the five forms of traditional greetings mentioned in the ancient Hindu scriptures, the Vedas.
+It translates to 'I bow to you', and greeting one another with it is a way of saying 'May our minds meet', indicated by the folded palms placed before the chest.
+The word Namaha can also be translated as 'na ma' (not mine), to signify the reductions of one's ego in the presence of the other.

 2. Always a Festive Season

 India also sees a large number of festivals, mainly because of the prevalence of diverse religions and groups.
 The Muslims celebrate Eid, the Christians have Christmas and good Friday, the Sikhs have Baisakhi (harvesting of crop), and the birthdays of their Gurus and the Hindus have Diwali, Holi, Makar Sakranti, the Jains have Mahavir Jayanti, the Buddhists celebrate the Buddha's birthday on Buddha Poornima, and quite honestly, the number is endless.
 All of these translate to holidays in our book, of course.

 Also, in India, there exists the concept of a joint family, wherein the entire family (parents, wife, children and in some cases, relatives) all live together.
 This is mostly because of the cohesive nature of the Indian society, and also reportedly helps in handling pressure and stress.